 Suppose that in addition, you want authors to add a custom note to every post, which will appear above the Post Title, as shown in the following screenshot, which now includes the note "Report from the field."

 It's easy to do this by creating a custom field in WordPress and then using the Custom field connection from your module.
 Here's how.

 - To display custom fields on the editing page, click Screen Options in the upper right corner and select the Custom fields checkbox.

 This opens the Custom fields panel below the content area.

-- Enter the name of your custom field in the Name box.
+- Click the Enter new link and enter the name of your custom field.

 In this example, we're using the name top-note.

 Once you add this field, the name will appear on every Post editing screen, but the value is entered separately for each Post.

 - In the Value box, type in the note that you want above the Post Title for this post.